apspat50/DS-440/README.md

 ## Project Overview

-1. **`analyze.py`**: Fetches the latest news articles and analyzes sentiment for a stock ticker from FinViz and saves them to CSV files.
+1. **`analyze.py`**: Fetches the latest news articles and analyzes sentiment for an individual stock ticker from FinViz and saves them to CSV files.
 2. **`compilesent.py`**: Calculates the average sentiment score for each ticker.
-3. **`export.py`**: Exports stock news data from FinViz to a CSV file.
+3. **`export.py`**: Exports stock news data from FinViz.
 4. **`main.py`**: Runs the main application.
 5. **`plotone.py`**: Plots the average sentiment score for each ticker vs. whatever other variable the user chooses.
 Plots the daily news sentiment score over time based off the ticker chosen by the user.
 6. **`price.py`**: Fetches pricing data for the tickers found in export.py.